GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/project-iam/README.md

 | project-id | ${PROJECT_ID?}       | PLACEHOLDER     | ID of project            | 1     |
 | role       | roles/logging.viewer | package-default | IAM role to grant        | 1     |
 # USAGE
 Setters marked as `PLACEHOLDER` are required.
 Set them using kpt:
 ```
 kpt cfg set . member user:name@example.com
 kpt cfg set . project-id your-project
 ```
-Setters set by `package-default` have a default value which can be changed in the same manner.
+_Optionally_ set the role to grant in the same manner.

 Once the configuration is satisfactory, apply the YAML:
 ```